TRIO Talent Search Program

 - Completed and signed application

 - Consent to Release Records Form

-- Signed copy of most recent federal 1040 U.S. tax form (or other approved proof of income)
+- Signed copy of most recent federal 1040 U.S. tax form or Free/Reduced verification from School District or School

-For more information, please contact TRIO Academic Talent Search College Prep Program at (217) 333-0056 or firstname.lastname@example.org.
+For more information, please contact the TRIO Talent Search Program at (217) 333-0056 or firstname.lastname@example.org.